Southern Gold Coast

 The Southern Gold Coast area has remained relatively hidden but delights with some of the Gold Coast’s best kept secrets.
 The area is a refreshing contrast and a world away from the glitz and glamour areas of the Gold Coast.
 Here a laid back lifestyle is the order of the day and the more tranquil environment has attracted Australian families for many years and now its allure attracts an increasing number of international visitors.

 The Southern Gold Coast area stretches from Tallebudgera Creek (just south of Burleigh Heads) to the state border with New South Wales at Coolangatta / Tweed.
 It is one of the most vibrant yet still unspoiled destinations on the Gold Coast.
-The beaches of the Southern Gold Coast are amongst the best on the Coast and offer the perfect place to enjoy the views of Surfers Paradise and the high rise buildings of the Central Gold Coast in the distance.
+The beaches of the Southern Gold Coast are amongst the best on the Coast and offer the perfect place to enjoy the views of Surfers Paradise and the high rise buildings of the t in the distance.
 It is a great location to watch the lights of Surfers Paradise as the sun sets slowly over the mountains of the hinterland.

 This is an area rich in natural treasures with rainforests, abundant bird life, quiet tranquil waterways, cycling tracks, bush walks, surf schools, some of the Gold Coast's prettiest picnic spots and white sandy beaches to walk, swim and explore.
 Additionally some of the Gold Coast’s best-located beachfront restaurants, bars, and accommodation can be found on the Southern Gold Coast.